yabhinav/abhinav.github.io/_posts/2018-04-09-configure-mapr-cluster.markdown

 * Based on business requirements and data access strategies

 ## Default Topology
-Topology paths are defined much like FS directories but they are not mountpoints or directories, but they are simply labels for topologies that illustrate the relationship between group of nodes.
+Topology paths are defined much like FS directories but they are not mount-points or directories, but they are simply labels for topologies that illustrate the relationship between group of nodes.
 For Example `/data/default-rack` is sub topology of `/data/`; so anything inside `/data/default-rack` topology is part of `/data/` topology.
 * Default topology for Node: ​/data/default-rack
 * Default topology for Volume: /data

-As volumes are created they are assigned to `/data`; this means data is replicated to anynode unver `/data/` topology.
+As volumes are created they are assigned to `/data`; this means data is replicated to any node under `/data/` topology.

 ![Default Topology]({{ site.url }}{{ site.baseurl }}/images/mapr_config/adm201_l05_s5-1-2_default-topology2.png)